SatyamSinghal108/Resume-Master/README.md

 # Resume-Master
-A resume website with some added features
+A resume website with some added features using HTML5 and CSS3